Regenerative Medicine in Aesthetics

 As we grow older our bodies produce less of the natural substances that keep our skin firm and well hydrated.
 In addition, years of exposure to the sun, pollution and the stress of modern living affects our appearance.
-As a result facial lines and wrinkles appear as our skin naturally starts losing its elasticity.
+As a result, facial lines and wrinkles appear as our skin naturally starts losing its elasticity.

 What is regenerative medical aesthetics?

-Regenerative aesthetics (RA) is a new way of practising aesthetics, whereby long-standing views and treatment protocols are being replaced by new tissue manipulation techniques aimed at recapturing the youthful tissue functions underlying fine aesthetic appearance.
+Regenerative aesthetics (RA) is a new way of practicing aesthetics, whereby long-standing views and treatment protocols are being replaced by new tissue manipulation techniques aimed at recapturing the youthful tissue functions underlying fine aesthetic appearance.

 The RA presentations are all innovations in soft tissue regeneration — regenerative medicine (RM) being newly applied to aesthetics.

 The adult human body can produce new tissue in every area, even the brain.
 Regenerative medicine aims to return tissues and organs to normal functioning and preserve that functioning indefinitely.
 Understanding what goes wrong, tipping the body into decline, is central to regeneration medicine.

 Two main theories of ageing — programmed theory and damage/error theory are dominant in medical science today.
 The programmed theory of ageing suggests ageing occurs according to a biological timetable, unique to each individual.
 Female hormonal ageing, as an example, is a programmed decline coded in the DNA and expressed at predetermined times according to inherited characteristics.
 The damage/error theory explains ageing as a result of environmental insult.
 Major environmental age-inducing pressures include, for example, UV light causing skin damage, or poor diet leading to elevated blood glucose and serious problems with the kidneys, eyes, blood vessels, heart, skin, and nerves.
 Cellular ageing manifests as DNA damage, which is the main cause of ageing.